Submasq: Overview

-In February 2018, Subterranean Masquerade embarked on a 25-day European tour supporting fellow-countrymen Orphaned Land and introducing new members Davidavi (Vidi) Dolev on vocals and Yalon Schori on drums.
+In February 2018, Submasq embarked on a 25-day European tour supporting fellow-countrymen Orphaned Land and introducing new members Davidavi (Vidi) Dolev on vocals and Yalon Schori on drums.
 On April 6, 2018, the band announced via their Facebook page that Nordhus and Shmuely have amicably left the band while Dolev and Schori were announced as permanent members.

 In March 2019, just prior to embarking on their third European tour, Eliran Weitzman left the band, with Dolev assuming all vocal responsibilities.

-In 2020 during the COVID-19 crisis, then band focused on studio work and released The Pros & Cons of Social Isolation, an album consisting of 7 reworked tracks from previous albums, as well as a cover of the Phil Collins hit Another Day in Paradise.
+In 2020 during the COVID-19 crisis, then band focused on studio work and released The Pros & Cons of Social Isolation, an EPconsisting of 7 reworked tracks from previous albums, as well as a cover of the Phil Collins hit Another Day in Paradise.
 Later that year, the band announced they signed a record deal with Sensory Records to release their next album.
 Mountain Fever was released in May 2021.

-Subterranean Masquerade were supposed to perform at the first Kineret Open Air festival on October 22, 2021, in Tiberias, featuring 22 Israeli metal artists.
+Submasq were supposed to perform at the first Kineret Open Air festival on October 22, 2021, in Tiberias, featuring 22 Israeli metal artists.
 The festival was established in 2021 as a way to give local Israelim an "overseas [heavy metal] festival experience," since all the major festivals worldwide, such as the Waken Open Air festival from Germany, and Hellfest from France, were cancelled due to the COVID-19 Pandemic.
-Due to "issues raised by the authorities in the north," (including a "demand to fence off the festival within the Sea of Galilee itself"), the Kineret Open Air was cancelled and replaced with the Israeli Metal Fest in Tel Aviv, featuring the same artists during the same dates, including but not limited to Subterranean Masquerade, who co-headlined with Walkways and Scardust.
+Due to "issues raised by the authorities in the north," (including a "demand to fence off the festival within the Sea of Galilee itself"), the Kineret Open Air was cancelled and replaced with the Israeli Metal Fest in Tel Aviv, featuring the same artists during the same dates, including but not limited to Submasq, who co-headlined with Walkways and Scardust.
 During their performance, Noa Gruman from Scardust appeared as a guest vocalist for their song "Somewhere I Sadly Belong".

+In 2026, the band changed its name from Subterranean Masquerade to Submasq and released the EP Oedipus.
+The EP consists of three cover songs, which all share the theme of mothers.
+The band's fifth album, Spirit Animal, is scheduled to release in September of the same year.